yuvaang13/APEX/Plan.md

 ### Research Questions

-- Do diseased patients exhibit larger PAG values?
+- Does PAG differ significantly between healthy and diseased patients?
-- Which diseases produce the greatest aging acceleration?
+- Which diseases exhibit the largest PAG deviations?
-- Is PAG a useful biomarker of pulmonary health?
+- Is PAG a useful biomarker of pulmonary health after accounting for model calibration?

 ### Tasks